 How to Protect Your Child From Ending up With a Record

 One of the key things that separate juvenile justice from adult corrections is that rehabilitation is strongly favored for youthful offenders.
 A minor mistake made by a teenager should not follow them around for the rest of their lives.
 As a general rule, Virginia law allows juvenile misdemeanors to be sealed five years after the offense occurs.
 If your child commits a misdemeanor violation, they have a path to get a clean record.

 Unfortunately, that is not true with felony offenses.
 For felony offenses committed after a child’s 14th birthday, they may end up with a permanent criminal record.
 As a parent or guardian, it is crucial that you do whatever you can to protect your child from felony charges.
 In some cases, teenagers are charged with felonies when a misdemeanor may have been far more reasonable and appropriate.
 Our Fairfax juvenile defense attorneys fight tirelessly to protect the rights and the future of our clients.

 Speak to Our Virginia Juvenile Defense Lawyer Today

-At Leary Porter Law, our compassionate criminal defense attorneys have extensive experience handling a wide range of juvenile justice cases.
+At Leary Law, our compassionate criminal defense attorneys have extensive experience handling a wide range of juvenile justice cases.
 If your child was charged with a juvenile offense for an issue arising at school or after school, we are here to help.
 To set up a fully confidential consultation, please contact us today.
 We have offices in Fairfax and Manassas and we serve communities throughout Northern Virginia.